 Breast Cancer News – As one of the prestigious Komen Scholars, Dr. Mia Levy will help guide research and advocacy conducted by the Susan G. Komen Foundation.

-American Association of Colleges of Pharmacy recognizes outstanding work of University of Florida’s Julie Johnson
+American Association of Colleges of Pharmacy recognizes outstanding work of University of Florida’s Julie Johnson (PDF)

 AACP News Release – Dr. Julie Johnson received the 2016 Volwiler Research Achievement Award in recognition of sustained excellence in research and scientific contributions.

 Pharmacy Times – The University of Florida (UF) College of Pharmacy and the UF Health Personalized Medicine Program (PMP) recently hosted a Precision Medicine Conference and certificate training program for pharmacists in Orlando, Florida.